apigee-labs/apigee-analytics-collector/README.md

 ]
 ```

 You're done.
 Check other arguments to customize your workflow.
-And please be mindful of providing large time ranges and windows, by default it is set to 3 full days, which is more than enough to catch up if apigee-analytics-forwarder stopped running for a few hours.
+And please be mindful of providing large time ranges and windows, by default it is set to 3 full days, which is more than enough to catch up if apigee-analytics-collector stopped running for a few hours.

 #### Scheduling